LovetheFrogs/PyCircTools/README.md

 CTools implements the following Exceptions.
 They are divided depending on wich module they are intended to use.

 <a name="ctools-exceptions"></a>
-### CTools Exceptions
+### PyCircTools Exceptions

-These are the general Exceptions used all over the CTools library.
+These are the general Exceptions used all over the PyCircTools library.
 An explanation of each one follows below.

 <a name="not-truth-value"></a>
 #### NotTruthValue Exception